adityadeshlahre/adityadeshlahre.github.io/content/posts/gpu-passthrough.md

 ### GPU Passthrough [qemu-kvm-vifo-pci]

-#### [An unsuccessfull attempt]
+#### [An unsuccessful attempt]

 > Example/Explanation Demo Video [here](https://www.youtube.com/watch?v=dtkC_RnC7fE)!

-This video is so so amazing once you watch it u will love it how seemlessly you can switch between linux to windows VM.
-Which is passed through you GPU output and getting displayed in monitor and parallel running vai single setup!
+This video is so amazing, once you watch it you will love how seamlessly you can switch between Linux to Windows VM.
+Which is passed through your GPU output and getting displayed on the monitor and running parallel via a single setup!

-I tryed to do the same thing with my laptop which is [Acer-Aspire-07-5500U-1650gtxGPU]!
+I tried to do the same thing with my laptop which is [Acer-Aspire-07-5500U-1650gtxGPU]!

-As tech nerd i tried did all research youtube,documentions,vifo,PCI outputs and everything.
+As a tech nerd I did all the research: YouTube, documentation, vfio, PCI outputs and everything.

 I moved towards the configuring my laptop and found out that my HDMI output is connected to my **AMD-i-gpu** not the dedicated **1650-d-gtx-GPU**.

-Suddenly i started hatting my laptop choice but later on i got to know about **Single-GPU** passthrough but this time.
+Suddenly I started hating my laptop choice but later on I got to know about **Single-GPU** passthrough but this time.

 I Found out that **Internal-GPUs** are not capable of it.

-The video/point i got jelouse at is [here](https://www.youtube.com/watch?v=TU1T8V315Bc)!
+The video/point I got jealous at is [here](https://www.youtube.com/watch?v=TU1T8V315Bc)!

 #### Take Aways

 - don't Know
 - just learn stuff

-Later on i left researching about thing and thought of building my own PC!
+Later on I left researching about thing and thought of building my own PC!
-But this is another _pain in a butt_ so watched some videos and relealised this will cost money so left research here...
+But this is another _pain in the butt_ so watched some videos and realized this will cost money so left research here...

 WOW so much time i wasted........! dammmm bro **NOT** on research **BUT** on watching videos.

-and this is **_An unsuccessfull attempt_** of GPU passthrough.
+and this is **_An unsuccessful attempt_** of GPU passthrough.

-Thank You
+Thank You!